QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     end

-Julia provides some functional-style helper functions (similar to Python and R) to facilitate looping without indices
+Julia provides some functional-style helper functions (similar to Python and R) to facilitate looping without indices.

-One is ``zip()``, which is used for stepping through pairs from two sequences
+One is ``zip()``, which is used for stepping through pairs from two sequences.

 For example, try running the following code